DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/README.md

 <h2>Playback Controls</h2>
 <img width="267" height="200" align="right" src="https://github.com/DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/blob/main/images/controls.jpg?raw=true">Controlling playback of the film series is done via standard Dreamcast controller.
 No other input peripherals, such as mouse or keyboard, are supported.
 <br><br>
+Note that hot-swapping discs is supported, meaning after a completing Chapter 1, for example, a user can use their ODE to virtually swap in Chapter 2.
+Disc swapping like this is achievable with GDEMU, MODE, and USB-GDROM.
+<br><br>
 <table>
     <tr>